justinlavelle/AspNetCore-Api-Template/README.md

 ### What is this repo?
 Live Demo here: [not-yet-available]

-This repository is maintained by Magitekwarrior (https://github.com/Magitekwarrior) and is meant to be an starter template for creating a Web API with ASP.NET Core using MySql.
+This repository is maintained by Atish Bhana (https://github.com/Magitekwarrior) and is meant to be an starter template for creating a Web API with ASP.NET Core.

-This is meant to be a Feature-Rich Starter application containing all of the latest technologies.
+This is meant to be a Feature-Rich Starter application containing the latest technologies.
-This utilizes all the latest standards such as Dependency injection, Multi-tiered, etc...
+This utilizes standards/patterns/practices such as Dependency injection, Multi-tiered, Factory, Singleton, etc

 # Table of Contents